 How to Deal With Balances

-The best way to ensure that a balance on your credit card account doesn’t negatively affect your credit score is to pay the balance in full and on time.
-This will help to keep your utilization rate low, which will help you have good credit.
+The best way to ensure that a balance on your credit card account doesn’t negatively affect your credit score is to pay the balance in full and on time each month.
+This will help to keep your utilization rate low, which will help you build credit.

 The Takeaway

 The belief that leaving a balance on your credit card to help your credit score is a myth.
 In fact, leaving a balance will cost you money in interest and could lead to the accumulation of too much debt.
 It’s much better to pay your balance in full and on time each month.
-That’s what will help you get, and maintain, a good credit score.
-If you’re looking for a new credit card with more favorable terms, or one that will help you build your credit score, Lantern by SoFi can help.
+If you’re looking for a new credit card with more favorable terms or one that will help you build your credit score, Lantern by SoFi can help.
 Our online marketplace allows you to browse different types of cards, including credit-building cards, and compare numerous credit card offers easily and conveniently all in one place.

 Frequently Asked Questions